corrode/corrode.github.io/content/about/_index.md

 ## Media

-From time to time, I give talks and interviews.
-Here are a few recent ones:
+From time to time, I get invited to podcasts and interviews.
+Here are some of them:

 - [Filtra.io Interview - Rust, Open Source, Consulting](https://filtra.io/rust-corrode-oct-23)